caadams4/pilgrimage-writeup/Pilgrimage.md

 Ok, so if this exploit was the roundhouse kick; we've mastered it.
 Now, we need to figure out where to deliver the kick.

-Notice the user accounts in `/etc/passwd` file we read from the server.
-There exsists a user `emily` whose home directory is `/home/emily`.
+Notice the user accounts in the `/etc/passwd` file we read from the server.
+There exists a user `emily` whose home directory is `/home/emily`.
 I wonder if we can steal emily's private ssh key

-We repeat the steps above with the payload `./cargo run "/home/emily/.ssh/id_rsa"` with no luck.
+We repeat the steps above with the payload `./cargo run" "/home/emily/.ssh/id_rsa"` with no luck.
 Lets comb the Git repo for interesting files to read.

 ### Another Angle: the Database

 Notice the login functionality from login.php: it uses SQLite with a prepared SQL statement.
 The line that catches the eye is the database file is located at `/var/db/pilgrimage`.
-Lets try to read it.
+Let's try to read it.

 Now, deliver the roundhouse kick to the database!
 Use payload: `./cargo run "/var/db/pilgrimage"`